shivanibhat24/shivanibhat24/README.md

 Exploring Variety to Unlock and Unleash my full Potential!🔥🔥

-I love to work on and solve real life problems.🌍🧩
+I love to work on and solve real life problems.
+I believe that technology, if learnt well and used well can make the world the best place🌍🧩

 My interests are IoT, Embedded Systems, Machine Learning, Defence, Space, Drones, Robotics, AI, Competitive Coding, Web Development and Healthcare🌐🚁🤖💻❤️